aclark4life/blog/2007/03/16/first-post/index.rst

 |

 Why?
-To show Plone can be used for blogging, but also:
+Because Plone allows me to do so.
+But also:

-- I have been reading a lot of `Plone blogs <http://planet.plone.org>`_ lately and they have inspired me to write my own.
+- I have been reading a lot of |planet_plone| lately and they have inspired me to write my own.
 - I want to interact with other Plone users.
 - I want to use new technology.